AMWA-TV/is-12/docs/Sending commands.md

 # Sending commands

-Example for settings the user label (1p7) on any ncaObject using the generic set method (1m2) (requires arguments but does not return a value)
+Example for settings the user label (1p7) on any ncObject using the generic set method (1m2) (requires arguments but does not return a value)

 ```json
 {